zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 `bool afatfs_flush(void)`

 Attempt to flush all dirty blocks in RAM to the backend.
-Returns `true` if all data has been successfully written to the backend, or `false` if there is still pending writes.
+Returns `true` if all data has been successfully written to the backend, or `false` if there are still pending writes.
 Only ensures data sent by operations before the flush have been successfully passed to the backend driver.
 Any subsequent file or directory operations can produce newly-dirty blocks.